rust-lang/log/rfcs/0000-structured-logging.md

 ## Supporting key-value pairs in `Log` implementations

 Capturing structured logs is only half the story.
 Implementors of the `Log` trait also need to be able to work with any key-value pairs associated with a log record.
-Key-value pairs are accessible on a log record through the `key_values` method:
+Key-value pairs are accessible on a log record through the `Record::key_values` method:

 ```rust
 impl Record {